 In this article, we will discuss the differences between AI stock trading and human stock trading.

 If computers can consistently outperform humans in stock trading, they are here to stay.
-With that said, AI brings different strengths and weaknesses to the table when it comes to trade stocks.
-The next few sections point out some key differences between AI and human trading.
+With that said, AI brings different strengths and weaknesses to the table when it comes to trading stocks.

 When testing your stock trading algorithms, don‘t look towards times of market stability.
 Test your apps against the most volatile market periods in history and see if the unemotional AI can outperform humans.